-I, ? (member or manager of ther th an person executing the agreement) certify that I am a of · (member/manager) (Name of Limited Liability Company) (the "LLC") duly of organized under the Laws s of tł ne State of ; that · · · · - (Name of State) who signed said Agreement on behalf of t he LLC (Person E Executing Agreement)

-was, at the time of execution, a manager of the LLC; that said Agreement was duly signed for and on behalf of said LLC and as the act of said LLC for the purposes therein mentioned.
+I, , (member or manager other r than person executing the agreement) certify that I am a Oi f(Name of Limited Liability Company) (member/manager) (Name of Limited Liability Company) (the "LLC") duly of organized under the Laws or f the State of(Name of State) ; that (Name of State) (Person I Executing Agreement) who signed said Agreement on behalf of t the LLC e LLC; that said Agreement was duly signed for the purposes therein mentioned. or and (Signature) STATE OF NEW COUNTY OF 00.
+Notary Public in a personally known member/manager sworn did depose and he/she is a m to me or proved to me described in and who exect and say that he/she resides tember/manager of said LI in the year 20[] before me, the undersigpersonally appron the basis of satisfactory evidence to euted the above certificate, who being by meatC; that he/she is duly authorized to execute/she signed his/her name thereto pursuant to be the e duly te said Date: Notary Public

-(Signature)

-STATE OF NEW YORK) COUNTY OF ) ss.:

-On the day of in the year 20[] before me, the undersigned, a Notary Public in and for said State, personally appeared, personally known to me or proved to me on the basis of satisfactory evidence to be the member/manager described in and who executed the above certificate, who being by me duly sworn did depose and say that he/she resides at , and he/she is a member/manager of said LLC; that he/she is duly authorized to execute said certificate on behalf of said LLC, and that he/she signed his/her name thereto pursuant to such authority.

-Date: